-Key words: recycling, compost, composting, green waste, organic waste recycling.
+Key words: recycling, compost, composting, green waste, organic waste, recovery.

-France produces annually nearly 600 million tonnes of waste including over 400 are organic waste.
-For the latter, composting is a process path in strong development, favored by the current regulatory and sociological context.
+France produces annually around 600 million tons of waste of which more than 400 are organic waste.
+For the latter, composting is a fast-growing process of treatment, favored by the current regulatory and sociological context.

 Another advantage, this process adapts to the volume to be treated.
-It makes it possible to process very large volumes or lower by implementing a more or less advanced technology.
-Whether municipal, agricultural or from the food industry, a dual regulatory and sociological context helps to promote composting treatment: the obligation to reduce 65% of waste landfilled, the growing reluctance of the agricultural land application of sewage sludge and the obligation for waste producers to reduce their nitrogen load or turning them into exportable products out of the "zone of structural surpluses'.
+It makes it possible to process very large or smaller volumes by implementing a more or less advanced technology.
+Whether it is municipal, agricultural or agri-food waste, a double regulatory and sociological context helps to promote composting: the obligation to reduce 65% waste sent to landfill, the growing reluctance from the agricultural world to the spreading of sewage sludge and the obligation for waste producers to reduce their nitrogen load or to transform them into exportable products outside the "zone of structural surpluses".

-Faced with growing social demand for this waste treatment method, the goal of the research conducted at Cemagref is to optimize the composting processes from the point of view of their technical performance as their environmental impacts.
-The gaseous emissions, or gas odor compounds greenhouse such as methane, carbon dioxide or nitrous oxide, for example causing major environmental impacts.
+Faced with a growing social demand for this type of waste treatment, the objective of research conducted at Cemagref is to optimize composting processes both in terms of their technical performance and their environmental impacts.
+For example, gaseous emissions, odorous compounds or greenhouse gases, such as methane, carbon dioxide or nitrous oxide, are at the origin of the main environmental impacts.

-Know the processes that govern the fate of nitrogen during composting is essential for reducing emissions.
-The research conducted at Cemagref on composting so have many objectives among which include global modeling treatment by composting, diagnosis and control of gaseous emissions, the development of new processes, the acquisition of experimental tools composting treatment simulation, methodological monitoring these treatments, tool for classifying the biodegradability of organic waste and stabilization level.
+Knowing the processes that govern the fate of nitrogen during composting is therefore essential to reduce these emissions.
+The research conducted at Cemagref on composting therefore has many objectives, among which are the global modeling of composting treatments, the diagnosis and control of gaseous emissions, the development of new processes, and the acquisition of experimental tools. simulation of composting treatment, methodological tools for monitoring these treatments, tools for qualifying the biodegradability of organic waste and its level of stabilization.

-The "formulation" of the waste mixture to be treated (or its pre-treatment) and the process and the processing conditions are the main parameters involved in composting.
-These parameters bring into play different processes: biological processes related to the nature of waste, heat and mass transfer which depend on the process used and the processing conditions.
+The "formulation" of the waste mixture to be treated (or its pretreatment) as well as the treatment process and conditions are the main parameters involved in composting.
+These parameters involve different processes: biological processes, related to the nature of the waste, mass and heat transfers that depend on the process implemented and the treatment conditions.